 The Skilled Worker Visa aims to meet the needs of UK businesses by making it easier to employ highly skilled individuals to fill any skill shortages within the UK workforce.
 In doing so, it offers exceptional opportunities for individuals with job offers from UK businesses to come to the UK.
 Successful applicants can live and work in the UK for a specified period, usually up to five years (although further extensions are possible).
 After this time, the applicant should be eligible to apply for Indefinite Leave to Remain, which allows them to reside in the UK without any further immigration controls.

-As we discussed briefly above, there are various different components to a UK Skilled Worker Visa.
-To be eligible for the visa, each of these requirements need to be addressed and satisfied for the visa to be granted:
+There are various components to a UK Skilled Worker Visa.
+To be eligible, each of these requirements needs to be addressed and satisfied for the visa to be granted:

-For each of these requirements, there are various intricacies and nuances, which we will examine below in further detail.
+For each of these requirements, there are various intricacies and nuances that we will examine in further detail below.

 Not every job role will be suitable for a Skilled Worker Visa.
 For a role to be suitable, several different requirements need to be met: